FREE updates, newsletters and the L.A. BEER BLAST.

 Get Your Burger Fix in Silver Lake

-On Thursday, September 25, Paul Joo and wife Celestine opened The Fix in the former Silver Lake home of BBG Café.
+Paul Joo and wife Celestine opened The Fix on September 25 in the former Silver Lake home of BBG Café.
 Paul’s cousin owns Pearl’s Deluxe Burgers in San Francisco, and he worked with her for a couple years.
 For The Fix, he adapted the family recipe.

 The Fix serves beef, turkey and veggie burgers, plus more unusual ostrich and buffalo.
 “I got a lot of requests for ostrich,” says Paul, “and the buffalo was a family recipe.
 It’s a lot leaner.”
 All of The Fix’s meats are “100% natural, with no hormones or antibiotics.”
 They’re also certified humane.
 To keep prices down, Paul and his wife decided not to offer full service.